These notes will help you find your way through I’m a Scientist.

-- Overview – What’s it all about?
+- Introduction – What’s it all about?

-- Edit your profile
+- Your profile

 - 4 Key Things: time commitment, student ability levels, saying ‘I don’t know’, your boss

 - Contact us